kapteyn-astro/kapteyn/SPHINX/wcstutorial.rst

 During observations one knows the location of the source, the time of observation and the location of the observatory on Earth.
 Software then can calculate the (true) velocity of the Earth with respect to a selected inertial reference system and we can transform from topocentric velocities to velocities in another system.
 Usually these correction velocities (called *topocentric correction*) are not recorded in the FITS file of the data set.
+The keyword to look for is VELOSYS=

 In the background information about spectral coordinates we give a recipe how one can change the value of the reference frequency in CRVAL1 to a barycentric value.